FOREX-Commodity currencies rise, Aussie up after RBA shifts tone

 * Canadian dollar recovers slightly from 11-year low

-* Dollar just down vs euro, yen as commodity currencies improve (Updates prices)
+* Dollar just down vs euro, yen as commodity currencies improve (Updates throughout)

 By Patrick Graham

-The Aussie dollar rose 1.5 percent to its highest in a fortnight after the Reserve Bank dropped a long-used reference in its post-policy-meeting statement to a further decline of the currency being necessary.
+The Aussie dollar rose 1.25 percent to an almost two-week high after the Reserve Bank dropped a long-used reference in its post-policy-meeting statement to a further decline of the currency being necessary.

-The New Zealand dollar, which often tracks the Aussie, gained more than half a percent, while the Canadian dollar, helped by a 1.5 percent rise of prices for Brent and U.S. crude , clawed its way back from an 11-year low of almost C$1.32.
+The New Zealand dollar, which often tracks the Aussie, gained around half a percent, while the Canadian dollar, helped by a steadying of prices for Brent and U.S. crude, clawed its way back from an 11-year low of almost $1.32.

-The dollar, euro and yen were all holding in recent ranges, with the dollar 0.2 percent lower against the euro at $1.0977 and a basket of currencies on the day.
+The dollar, euro and yen were all little changed, with the dollar index against a basket of currencies down 0.1 percent on the day.

 “It’s all been about the commodities units again this morning,” said a dealer with an international bank in London.
 “There’s been some recovery but I wouldn’t hold my breath, the outlook for them all still looks weak.”